CMMI’s Game Changer Academies (C-GCA)

 Game Changer Academies is an investment in NSF, innovative scholarship, and the peer review process.
 Panel Fellows support cutting edge scholarship; help align panels with the goals of NSF; increase consistency, efficiency, effectiveness, and fairness in the review process; and create better reviewer experiences for the scores of scholars who contribute to the NSF peer review process.

 Game Changer Academies focuses on intra- and inter-personal dynamics in the context of peer review.
-Our content is informed by research and best practice literature surrounding four key concepts: cognitive biases, group dynamics, social identity, and conflict.
+Our content is informed by research and best practice literature surrounding four key concepts: cultivating great discussions, mitigating cognitive shortcuts, engaging multiple perspectives, and approaching conflict constructively.
 Additionally, we draw significantly from research on peer review and gatekeeping in academia.
 Our primary emphasis is on the panel review discussion itself: after individuals have drafted their individual reviews and before a panel summary and subsequent funding decision is made.

 This program is not a “how to” format, nor does it give simple answers.
 Game Changer Academies is designed with faculty in mind: people who are already highly trained to synthesize data and information and translate ideas into action through complex, adaptive, and continually evolving discussions with peers.